saravanank01/saravanank01/README.md

 ### Hi there Developers 👋.
 I'm currently working on developing my programming skills in c++,java and python.
-I'm excited to work on projects to shape myself for my career.
+I'm excited to build projects.

 <!--
 **saravanank01/saravanank01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.